MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-pol-customer-information.md

 > [!NOTE]
 > Some steps in these procedures vary, depending on the version of Retail that you're using.
 For more information, see [What's new or changed in Dynamics 365 for Retail](../get-started/whats-new.md).
 >
-> If you want to enable the integration of POS with fiscal printers for Poland, and specifically if you want to print customer NIP on fiscal receipts, you must deploy the [fiscal printer integration sample for Poland](emea-pol-fpi-sample.md).
+> If you want to enable the integration of POS with fiscal printers for Poland, and specifically if you want to print customers' AT numbers on fiscal receipts, you must deploy the [fiscal printer integration sample for Poland](emea-pol-fpi-sample.md).

 ### Update customizations